 As I explained before, the internet is awash in French language resources.
 There are many great forums to choose from, but I’d like to share some that I’ve used personally and discuss why I think they’re great options.

-They tend to specialize in different topics, so it’s up to you to find the best communities to meet your learning goals.
+The forums below tend to specialize in different topics, so it’s up to you to find the best communities to meet your learning goals.

 WordReference is one of the greatest French learning resources out there.
 It has the most complete French-English dictionaries I’ve seen, including idiomatic expressions and slang, as well as conjugations for all verbs.
 As can be expected, the WordRefrence forum is an incredibly active forum; I use it almost daily.

 The WordReference forum has active subforums in vocabulary and grammar.
 One aspect I particularly like is the “only French” section where you’re forced to write in French.

 If you scroll down to the French section, you’ll see that the “French-English vocabulary” section is the most active, which makes sense since WordReference is a vocabulary site.
 In this section you’ll find any and all vocab-related questions, including regional vocabulary and idiomatic expressions.
 Simply type in what you’re looking for in the search bar and see if there’s a thread.